A taste of the Balearic Island – Menorca, Spain

-Menorca is the eastern most island of the archipelago that sit just east off the Spanish mainland.
+Menorca is the eastern most island of the archipelago that sits just east off the Spanish mainland.

 It is the smallest of the four ‘Balaeres’ with Ibiza next in size and Mallorca the king.

-Menorca is often overshadowed by the latter two islands well-known for their party hospitality, but Menorca i’ve come to realise, stands firmly on its own two feet.
+Menorca is often overshadowed by the latter two islands well-known for their party hospitality, but, I’ve come to realise, Menorca stands firmly on its own two feet.